-The approval authority shall be responsible for verifying that the processes of the OEM are appropriate.
+The type approval authority shall be responsible for verifying that the processes of the OEM are appropriate.
 The approval authority will therefore need the requisite skills and capability to be able to do this.

 It is recommended that to ensure the openness of the system, the type approval authority is responsible for ensuring conformity of production and market surveillance takes place to verify that the OEM’s processes and decisions are appropriate and that the decisions they make regarding software updates that are not notified are appropriate.